ShannyxMP/Celeste-Commute/README.md

 I also plan to practice working with more complex API routes.
 For this project specifically, I would love to add a feature that allows users to choose soundtracks from different _Animal Crossing_ games.

+UPDATE: It is now possible for users to choose the Animal Crossing game they would like to listen to.

 ### Useful resources

 - [Creating a Custom Audio Player](https://css-tricks.com/lets-create-a-custom-audio-player/) I have not implemented this yet, but it offers great tips I hope to follow when replacing the default browser player with a custom one.